Italy outperforms European shares after GDP surprise

-MILAN/LONDON European shares inched up on Thursday, with blue chips in Milan taking the lead after better than expected Italian economic growth helped markets shrug off political worries.
+MILAN European shares inched up on Thursday, with blue chips in Milan taking the lead after better than expected Italian economic growth helped shrug off political worries.

-Italy's economy grew 0.4 percent in the first quarter thanks to firm domestic demand, the statistics bureau said, sharply raising a preliminary estimate and improving prospects for the year.
+Italy's economy rose 0.4 percent in the first quarter thanks to firm domestic demand, the statistics bureau said, sharply raising a preliminary estimate and improving prospects for the year.

+The pan-European STOXX 600 index was up 0.3 percent, while Italy's FTSE MIB .FTMIB rose 1.1 percent as it extended gains after the GDP data release.

 "The data is better than expected.
 It's good news," said Prometeia economist Stefania Tomasini.
 "The recovery is helped by an acceleration of household consumption while the slowdown to investment was a disappointment."